PADL/libbrowserid/gss-browserid.md

 #### Replay cache

-The accept SHOULD maintain a cache of received assertions in order to guard against replay attacks.
+The acceptor SHOULD maintain a cache of received assertions in order to guard against replay attacks.
+GSS\_C\_REPLAY\_FLAG MUST NOT be returned if the implementation does not support replay detection.

 ### GSS-specific assertion claims